Shōnen Jump+: Post-launch

 Shōnen Jump+ was launched on September 22, 2014, with more than 30 manga series, some of which were transferred from Jump LIVE, including ēlDLIVE and Nekoda-biyori.
 The digital version of Weekly Shōnen Jump can be purchased in Shōnen Jump+ at 300 yen per issue or 900 yen per month.
-Despite its title, Shōnen Jump+ also features series targeted towards female readers in addition to its namesake shōnen manga, which is targeted towards young males.

 Compared to Weekly Shōnen Jump, titles published in Shōnen Jump+ are subject to laxer editorial restrictions around explicit content.
 According to Shuhei Hosono, the chief editor of Shōnen Jump+, the number of weekly active users increased from 1.1 million to 1.3 million between April and May 2016; Hosono noted that the increase was catalyzed by the release of Fire Punch and World's End Harem, which both contain depictions of sex and violence not permitted in Weekly Shōnen Jump.
 Starting from 2017, Weekly Shōnen Jump began serializing works made by manga artists who previously published their series on Shōnen Jump+, such as Taishi Tsutsui's We Never Learn, Tatsuki Fujimoto's Chainsaw Man, and Tsurun Hatomune's Mitama Security: Spirit Busters.

-2019 was a year of breakthrough for the platform.
+In 2019, the platform experienced significant progress.
 Spy × Family, which was a new series in 2019, attracted many users to the app, especially female users.
 After it began serialization, the proportion of female users increased by 5% while 60%-65% were male.
 Astra Lost in Space received an anime adaptation and Eren the Southpaw received a TV drama adaptation in 2019; both are original titles of Shōnen Jump+.
 Moreover, its original titles started to win big awards.
 Astra Lost in Space won the 12th Manga Taishō Award, becoming the first web comic to do so.